The author is an online writer with interests across a variety of subjects.

 Early each year, the film world is taken over by an epidemic known as Oscar fever.
-As each year of movies and documentary film making goes by, critics assign “Oscar-buzz” to particular films and performances.
-Some receive Oscar buzz and are considered shoe a shoe in for Academy Award Nominations before they’ve even been seen by the public or even in many cases before they’ve even been filmed.
-A recent example is Daniel Day Lewis being practically penned in for an Oscar nomination for his portrayal of President Abraham Lincoln, in Steven Spielberg’s latest biopic “Lincoln.”
-Whether or not he deserves the buzz is not decided until the performance hits the big screen, and but the buzz is undeniable and filmmakers aren’t complaining as it is sure to get more viewers out of their homes and into the theaters.
+As each year of movies and documentary filmmaking goes by, critics assign “Oscar-buzz” to particular films and performances.
+Some receive Oscar buzz and are considered shoe-ins for Academy Award Nominations before they’ve even been seen by the public or even in many cases before they’ve even been filmed.
+A recent example is Daniel Day-Lewis being practically penned in for an Oscar nomination for his portrayal of President Abraham Lincoln, in Steven Spielberg’s latest biopic “Lincoln.”
+Whether or not he deserves the buzz is not decided until the performance hits the big screen, but the buzz is undeniable and filmmakers aren’t complaining as it is sure to get more viewers out of their homes and into the theaters.

-Once The Academy Awards arrive each year, there is always controversy and in many cases the decisions are criticized and questioned by the masses.
+Once The Academy Awards arrive each year, there is always controversy and in many cases, the decisions are criticized and questioned by the masses.
 How could that film not win Best Picture?
 Her performance was undeniably brilliant, how could she lose out to her?
 The questions fly, and nobody will ever be happy.
-However, some years there are decisions that such a vast majority of viewers agree, are plain an simply, downright wrong!
+However, some years there are decisions that such a vast majority of viewers agree, are plain and simply downright wrong!
 Here are some of the biggest Oscar snubs in film history.
 Feel free to suggest any you feel should make the list!

 When you think of modern war movies, the first to come to many people’s minds is Saving Private Ryan.
-Directed by Steven Spielberg, and starring Tom Hanks, Matt Damon and a host of fantastic, fantastic actors, the film is easily one of the most realistic, gritty, emotional and immersing films of all time.
-Quite frankly, it is possibly the greatest war film ever made, and that is a list including such films as Platoon, Apocalypse Now and Full Metal Jacket.
+Directed by Steven Spielberg, and starring Tom Hanks, Matt Damon, and a host of fantastic, fantastic actors, the film is easily one of the most realistic, gritty, emotional, and immersing films of all time.
+Quite frankly, it is possibly the greatest war film ever made, and that is a list including such films as Platoon, Apocalypse Now, and Full Metal Jacket.
 Spielberg took home a well-deserved Best Director Award, so the film must be a lock for Best Picture, right?
 Wrong.
 It was beaten out by Ralph Fiennes and Shakespeare in Love, a good, even great film.
 But, Saving Private Ryan it is not.
-In many eyes this is quite possibly the worst Oscar snub of all time, and I think if you sit down on evening and watch these two films, you will see why.
+In many eyes, this is quite possibly the worst Oscar snub of all time, and I think if you sit down one evening and watch these two films, you will see why.

 The Godfather: Part 2.
-Arguably the better of the first two Godfather films (a debate I had here), and possibly my favorite film of all time.
+Arguably the better of the first two Godfather films, and possibly my favorite film of all time.
 Coppola’s masterpiece deserved of every single major Academy Award available to it, and it won 6.
 Best Picture, Best Director, a Best Supporting Actor award for De Niro.
 However, there was one award it did not receive, perhaps the one award that was most deserved.
 Al Pacino was fantastic in The Godfather, but what he did in Part 2 was undeniably more powerful.
 Pacino’s performance in part 2 is one of the most menacing, monstrous, and beautiful pieces of acting of all time.
-His on screen presence is like nothing I’ve ever seen, and his portrayal of the paranoia and power Michael Corleone is feeling can send chills down your spine.
+His on-screen presence is like nothing I’ve ever seen, and his portrayal of the paranoia and power Michael Corleone is feeling can send chills down your spine.
 To lose out to Art Carney, (a fantastic actor, no doubt) is quite frankly inexcusable.

-This one may surprise a few people, but it is a personal choice that I really wanted included in this list.
+This one may surprise a few people, but it is a personal choice that I really wanted to be included in this list.
 The reason being, I for one, believe that Titanic is wildly overrated.
 Sure, it is a good film, on an epic scale, which broke box office records all over the place.
-However, when you really break it down, it was cheesy, the acting was horrific from almost all parties involved and in all honesty it was almost laughable at times.
-LA Confidential on the other hand, had masterful acting from a great cast, it was gritty, dark and did “noir” better than any modern movie in recent memory.
+However, when you really break it down, it was cheesy, the acting was horrific from almost all parties involved, and in all honesty, it was almost laughable at times.
+LA Confidential, on the other hand, had masterful acting from a great cast, it was gritty, dark, and did “noir” better than any modern movie in recent memory.
 It also had surprises and twists that were truly effective and surprising.
-It had everything a great Oscar winning film should have.
+It had everything a great Oscar-winning film should have.
 Titanic did not, plain and simple.
 This one will sting for a while for me.

 Well there is my first list of all time Oscar snubs.
 Feel free to add on some of your own!